.env.examplefile and rename it to

-.env file there, and open it with a text editor.
-Below I will explain what does each necessary varaible.
+.envfile there, and open it with a text editor.
+Below I will explain what does each necessary variable.

-DISCORD_PREFIXfeel free to change its value to your favorite bot prefix, but be careful to don't use the same as other bots
+DISCORD_PREFIXfeel free to change this value to your favorite bot prefix, but be careful to don't use the same as other bots

 ,).
 Any user added here will have always full access to the bot's commands without any restriction.